 Apple Tarte Tatin

 If the tart doesn’t seem to want to come out, wait another 10 minutes, then try again.

-The apples should be soft but still retain their shape, and have a glossy caramelized sheen:
+The caramelized apples should be soft but still retain their shape, and have a glossy sheen:

-Caramel Apple Crisp, Crockpot Applesauce, and Apple Pie Milkshake are a few more of my favorite apple recipes.
+Apple Cobbler, Caramel Apple Crisp, Crockpot Applesauce, and Apple Pie Milkshake are a few more of my favorite apple recipes.
 Enjoy!

-Apple Tarte Tatin FAQ and Tips:
+Recipe FAQ and Tips:

-- How to Freeze: The tart will freeze well and keep for up to two months.
+The tart will freeze well and keep for up to two months.
 Store in an airtight container so the tart doesn’t absorb off flavors or get freezer burn.

+Apple Tarte Tatin